Enrolling in lessons

 End-of-semester Area Juries are generally required of music majors, and may be required of some non-majors.
 (All piano students taking private lessons must take an Area Jury.)

 All music majors except Music Technology and Business concentrators are required to pass an Intermediate Level Jury (Level III).
-This is usually done at the end of the sophomore year, and allows the student to register for lessons in MUL 234.
+Concentrators in Jazz Studies and Classical Performance usually do this at the end of sophomore year, and History/Literature and Composition/Theory concentrators usually do this as their capstone performance in junior or senior year.
+Passing the Level III jury allows the student to register for lessons in MUL 234.

 Student Performance Recitals